DDStats/CoachBot/README.md

 # CoachBot
-ChatBot using html css js
+CoachBot using html css js
 Hosted with ❤ by GitHub

 Just a fun project to tap into some coding and hockey skills knowledge to provide a positive learning resource and experience.